 Parachute reflex – Helps with safety and movement.

 What is a parachute reflex in New born?

 Parachute as the name itself suggest, is a type of movement that happens when the body senses any danger.
 For example, the parachute is opened by a glider when he senses the danger of being hit on the ground, similarly when the baby senses the danger of fall from any direction the baby’s arms and legs go in a full extended pose to prevent the body from the fall.

-When can one start seeing parachute reflex and for how long does it stay with the baby?
+When to notice parachute reflex and for how long does it stay with the baby?

 This reflex develops in a baby at the age of five and it remains with the throughout their life.
 It’s a primitive form of reflex that is formed in the mother’s womb and gets evolved with various stimuli.
 It’s a very important form of protective reflex.

-How can you test for a parachute reflex in your infant?
+How to test a parachute reflex in your infant & get rid of it?

 The best person to perform these tests to check the neurological development in your child is your doctor, you can take your child to him on routine check ups to know the details of the baby’s development.
 If that is not possible here are the steps to perform the reflex at home, but be very careful while handling your child and do not panic if you do not see the desired response, you might be doing the procedure wrong.
 It requires a little practice to know the results.
 In such cases contact your doctor.